muir/drbd-lxd/README.md

 and `$HOST` is the local hostname.
 Status can be returned by the exit
 code: 0 for success, 1 for failure.

-__This__ fencing script uses google cloud storage.
+__This__ fencing script uses Google cloud storage.
 If you don't like that, pick a different external storage system and write a trivial script to access it.

 Install [gsutil & gcloud](https://cloud.google.com/storage/docs/gsutil_install#deb)